How the LVAD Heart Pump Supports Failing Hearts

 What does LVAD consist of?

-An LVAD or Left Ventricular Assist Device consists of the following components that work together to support the functioning of the heart.
+An LVAD or Left Ventricular Assist Device consists of the following components that work together to mimic the heart.
 LVAD has both internal components that are implanted into your heart and the external components that remain outside the body.

 Internal Components of LVAD: